Lubmes/fabmanager_zld/README.md

 ### Devise & styling

 If you're unhappy about the devise forms and want to customize in favour of your own idea for the layout, use `rails g devise:views` and when prompted for overwriting the view files answer `Yes`.
-Bootstrap should automatically work (when installed of course), or use something entirely diferent.
+Bootstrap automatically works (when installed of course), or use something entirely different.